-- c.
-Additionally, the attorney must have successfully completed the Court CM/ECF training program or been certified in another court.
-If an attorney has received a login and password from another district after receiving CM/ECF training in that district, proof must be provided to the Clerk's Office of such prior training and certification. - d.
-If the attorney has been granted Pro hac vice status or has been admitted to our Court, the attorney must be registered as a CM/ECF Practitioner in another District Court or Bankruptcy Court, must be familiar with this Court's motion practice, must have read our Administrative Procedures for CM/ECF.
-If an attorney has received a login and password from another district, after receiving CM/ECF training in that district, proof must be provided to the Clerk's Office of such prior training and certification. - e.
-Training Prerequisites: Prior to participating in CM/ECF training, external users are required to: - Possess basic personal computer skills, including a working knowledge of the internet, browser usage, ability to prepare and attach PDF'S, e-mail usage and scanning. - Establish a PACER Account, if not previously established. - Insure hardware and software requirements are sufficient to file electronically. - f.
+- d.
+Each applicant for admission shall pay the applicable admission fee upon receipt of the e-mail requesting payment of such fee.
+The admission fee may be waived for attorneys with federal agencies. - e.
+The attorney must successfully complete a CM/ECF training program or produce documentation to the Clerk's Office showing proof of such prior training in another court. - f.
+Pro Hac Vice Admission: If the attorney requesting pro hac vice admission is new to the Eastern District of Oklahoma, they must submit a request electronically through PACER.
+In addition, before they can be approved for filing electronically, local counsel must file a Motion for Admission Pro Hac Vice (attaching the PHV requestor's completed Application for Admission PHV form) and pay the PHV filing fee via pay.gov during docketing of the motion event.
+Once the PHV attorney is in the OKED CM/ECF system, they need only submit their application as an attachment to local counsel's PHV motion in other cases. - g.
+Training Prerequisites: Prior to participating in CM/ECF training, users are required to: - Possess basic personal computer skills, including a working knowledge of the internet, browser usage, ability to prepare and attach PDF'S, e-mail usage and scanning. - Establish an individual PACER Account, if not previously established. - Insure their hardware and software are sufficient to file electronically. - h.
 Training Class: The staff of the Clerk's Office will teach a basic course consisting of lecture, overhead presentation and hands-on instruction.
 Personalized instruction will be offered for those requiring additional assistance.
-Attorneys may arrange for training by going to the CM/ECF link on the Court's website at www.oked.uscourts.gov. - g.
-Non-Attorney Law Office Staff: Law office staff and non-attorneys are not eligible for their own login or password, although such staff may attend CM/ECF training as long as the attorney is signed up to take the training or has attended training.
+Attorneys may arrange for training by going to the CM/ECF link on the Court's website at www.oked.uscourts.gov. - i.
+Non-Attorney Law Office Staff: Law office staff and non-attorneys are not eligible for their own filing account, but they may attend CM/ECF training.